chadoh/poemey-writes/23/mornings/exception.md

 Morning: Aberration.
 Edge case.
 Exception.
+In the sunless sea depths, where most creatures live, no one's heard of it.
+They don't care.
-Most animals know no morning,
+Most of this universe knows no morning!
-roaming same-temp depths, indifferent.
-Morningless most universe:
-off-world, stars stare unblinking.
+Empty stretching black, distant stars unblinking.
-Only here, only this, our surface-dweller secret.
+It's only here, in this fragile in-between: our surface-dweller secret.